Docs

 How are the errors structured and grouped?

 The error ID is a fixed structure that is dot-separated.
 The first part, error group, mentions which particular integration type or group of errors this belongs to.
-The second part is the theme of the problem, e.g., fraud.
+The second part is the theme of the problem, for example, fraud.
 The third part is the specifics of the problem.
 The ID is self-explanatory and will help merchants identify issues quickly in the long run.

 Will Chargebee stop sending old errors, and will these be the new errors?